 This unique exchange style of betting offers punters two types of options - back and lay.
 Think of it as either being the bookmaker yourself, or betting against a bookmaker, except in this case, the bookmaker is just another regular Betfair customer like you!

-So, before you sign-up to Betfair and take advantage of their 100% first deposit $200 refund bonus, be sure to read on and found out all about how to back and lay bets on Betfair.
+So, before you sign-up to Betfair, be sure to read on and find out all about how to back and lay bets on Betfair.

 BACK bets are just the same as you’ll find on other sports betting websites.
 You are backing that an outcome will indeed happen.
 For example, Roger Federer will win Wimbledon or Hawthorn will beat Sydney in the AFL.
 The great thing about placing your back bets on the Betfair exchange is that, in most cases, you’ll be getting a better price for your bets than you would on the bookies.
 Even with the Betfair commission factored in.
 This makes betting on Betfair a really attractive option.